6. Challenge Tour/Development Tour/World Youth Championship

-6.1 Entry to Challenge Tour Events is open only to all players who participated in the 2019 Q School but did not obtain a Tour Card.
+6.1 Entry to Challenge Tour Events is open only to all players who participated in the 2021 Q Schools but did not obtain a Tour Card.

-6.2 Entry to Development Tour Events and the World Youth Championship and its associated qualifiers is open to all players who are aged 23 or under and 16 or over on January 2 2019 unless they are ranked in the top 32 of the PDC Order of Merit on this date.
-Players who turn 16 during 2019 shall be eligible to enter Development Tour Events or World Youth Championship qualifiers once their 16th birthday has passed.
+6.2 Entry to Development Tour Events and the World Youth Championship and its associated qualifiers is open to all players who are aged 23 or under and 16 or over on January 4 2021.
+Players who are ranked in the top 32 of the PDC Order of Merit on the cut-off date of an Event are not eligible to enter those Development Tour Events.
+Players who turn 16 during 2021 shall be eligible to enter Development Tour Events or World Youth Championship qualifiers once their 16th birthday has passed.

-Any player aged between 16 and 23 who cannot compete in the Development Tour by virtue of their PDC Order of Merit position shall automatically be entered in to the draw for the World Youth Championship for that year and must inform the PDC before the date of the draw whether they wish to participate or not.
+All Tour Card Holders meeting the age requirements shall automatically be entered in to the draw for the World Youth Championship for that year and must inform the PDC before the date of the draw whether they wish to participate or not.

-6.3 The World Youth Championship starts at the Last 96 round and is comprised of a minimum of 16 invitations, plus any players who under rule 6.2 have qualified by virtue of their PDC Order of Merit position with all remaining places up to 96 being taken from the final 2019 Development Tour Order of Merit, using countback as per rule 3.2 if required to determine positions.
+6.3 The World Youth Championship starts at the Last 96 round and is comprised of a minimum of 16 invitations, plus any players who under rule 6.2 have qualified by virtue of holding a Tour Card with all remaining places up to 96 being taken from the final 2021 Development Tour Order of Merit, using countback as per rule 3.2 if required to determine positions.